wbotelhos/blog/content/articles/graphql-with-absinthe-on-phoenix-mutation.md

 end
 ```

-You can't use referer a type in args, the args accepts this `input_object`.
+You can't referer to a type in the args, it accepts only `input_object`.
 Finally, we need to enable the association of verses in the method that creates the book:

 ```elixir
 # lib/app/documents.ex